oven-sh/bun/README.md

 - Development server with 60fps Hot Module Reloading (& WIP support for React Fast Refresh)
 - JavaScript Runtime Environment (powered by JavaScriptCore, what WebKit/Safari uses)

-All in one easy-to-use tool.
+All in one fast &amp; easy-to-use tool.
+Instead of 1,000 node_modules for development, you only need Bun.

+Bun is experimental software.
+Join [Bun's Discord](https://bun.sh/discord) for help and have a look at [things that don't work yet](#things-that-dont-work-yet).
+Most notably, this early version of Bun is not for building

 ## Install: